kdl-aws/exercises/README.md

-# exercises
+# Java Exercises
-All Java Exercises
+This repository contains all the AWS Action Java Training exercises.